Self-care

 Overthinking is not only unhelpful, but it can also actively harm your well-being by increasing stress, anxiety and negative emotional states.
 When you understand how overthinking functions in your life and how to stop it with the stress management skills above you have what you need to break free from the patterns that hold you back from living a fulfilling life!

-Read on to discover science-backed strategies to help you calm your mind for more piece of mind.
+Read on to discover science-backed strategies to help you calm your mind for more peace.

 When you calm your mind, do you have peace of mind?
 Most of my coaching clients want to be in a state of calmness or tranquility and they also want to have the confidence that they can reduce stress as needed.
-Life is busy when you know how to manage daily stress it helps to have freedom from worry and anxiety.
-When your mind is overwhelmed with too many thoughts and feelings, it can be intense and stressful.
-A calm, relaxed, and content mind is just what’s in order!
+Life is busy.
+When you know how to manage daily stress, it helps to have freedom from worry and anxiety.
+It can be intense and stressful when your mind is overwhelmed with too many thoughts and feelings.
+A calm, relaxed, and content mind is in order!

-There’s a lot of research that gives many ideas or options on how to decrease stress and calm your mind.
-When your sympathetic nervous system is activated, it releases of cortisol, and other stress hormones catecholamines norepinephrine and epinephrine (Charmandari, Tsigos, & Chrousos, 2005).
-If you know what helps you to stay in a calm and relaxed state the stress hormones remain at a moderate level, which help your brain and body to experience fewer consequences of stress.
+A lot of research gives many ideas or options on how to decrease stress and calm your mind.
+When your sympathetic nervous system is activated, it releases cortisol and other stress hormones, catecholamines, norepinephrine, and epinephrine.
+If you know what helps you stay calm and relaxed, the stress hormones remain moderate, allowing your brain and body to experience fewer consequences of stress.

-There are a number of ways to reduce stress.
-Fortunately, there are also a number of science-supported ways to calm your mind.
+There are several ways to reduce stress.
+Fortunately, there are also several science-supported ways to calm your mind.

 Here are five powerful ways to calm your mind and feel less stressed: